ezhonok/Project-1-CatchMe/README.md

 Catch Me!

-Based on a Russian prototype handheld game "Nu, Pogodi!"
+Inspired by a Russian handheld game "Nu, Pogodi!"

+GAME: Help your friends Escape to safety!
+You got a telegram from your and your friends' pets saying tehy have been kidnapped and locked up in a dungeon..
+Not to worry!
+They are planning a mass escape.
+Are you prepared to help them get to safety?

 User Story:

 Game objective:
-User is supposed to catch items rolling down the ramps by moving basket toward the ramp with the item.
+User is supposed to catch items rolling down the ramps by clicking on the moving items

-*Screen Layout:
+Screen Layout:
-1. One character who can move four ways:
-	-Left hands-down
-	-Left hands-up
-	-Right hands-down
-	-Right hands-up

-2. Four ramps (static, no functionality)
+1. Four ramps (static, no functionality)
 	-Left down corner
 	-Left up corner
 	-Right down corner
 	-Right up corner

-3. Items falling down the ramps
+2. Items falling down the ramps
 	-Left down corner
 	-Left up corner
 	-Right down corner
 	-Right up corner

-4. Stats board
+3. Stats board
 	-Lives remaining (0 to 5)
-	-Current round (1 through 3)
+	-Current round
 	-Current score

+4. Door where basket with pets will be moved towards at the end of each round

+5. Three boxes (baskets) in the middle of the screen

 Logistics:
 1. Score:
 	-Increases by 1 when each item is caught
-	-Clears after each round

 2. Rounds:
 	-Round 1: 10 items to catch to move to the next round